Product Design · UX Research · Game Design · Full-Stack Engineering

 That constraint shaped everything.
 The UI is a sidebar, not a full-screen takeover.
 The game loop runs on timers, not skill checks.
 There's no FOMO mechanic, no daily login punishment.
 If you miss a day, your spirits are just a little sleepy when you come back.
 That's it.

-The dark theme isn't just an aesthetic choice — the app is meant to run alongside whatever you're actually doing.
-A dark, glassy interface disappears into your workspace instead of fighting it.
-Light theme exists too, styled like warm parchment for daytime vibes.
+"The dark theme isn't an aesthetic choice — it's a design decision.
+The app is meant to run alongside whatever you're actually doing.
+A dark interface disappears into your workspace instead of fighting it."

 Ehoro Village on mobile